目次

 - The

-function returns a new file descriptor (client_fd
+acceptfunction returns a new file descriptor (client_fd) for the connection.

 - Reading data